JrLordMoose/Prompt-Engineering---Simple-App/README.md

 ### Quick Start (Windows)

+1. **Create Desktop Shortcut** (Recommended):
+   - Double-click `create-shortcut.bat` to create a desktop shortcut
+   - Or right-click `create-shortcut.ps1` and select "Run with PowerShell"
+   - The shortcut will work even if you rename the project folder!

+2. **Direct Launch**:
-1. **Double-click** `run-desktop-app.bat` to start the desktop app
+   - Double-click `run-desktop-app.bat` to start the desktop app
-2. Or right-click `run-desktop-app.ps1` and select "Run with PowerShell"
+   - Or right-click `run-desktop-app.ps1` and select "Run with PowerShell"

 ### Quick Start (All Platforms)